-The yellow rat snake originated from the United States of America It is decades since this snake entered the pet trade.
+The yellow rat snake originated in the United States of America.
+It is decades since this snake entered the pet trade.

 This yellow rat snake is an attractive creature with different colorings.
 As it advances in age, its color changes.
 This snake strongly squeezes its prey such as birds or rodents caught in the wild.